April 11th – 18th 2026

 19. RESPONSIBILITY AND LIABILITY

-19.1 RRS 3 states: ‘The responsibility for a boat’s decision to participate in a race or to continue to race is hers alone.’
+19.1 RRS 3 states: RRS 3 states: ‘The responsibility for a boat’s decision to participate in a race or to continue racing is hers alone.’
 By participating in this event each competitor agrees and acknowledges that sailing is a potentially dangerous activity with inherent risks.
 These risks include strong winds and rough seas, sudden changes in weather, failure of equipment, boat handling errors, poor seamanship by other boats, loss of balance on an unstable platform and fatigue resulting in increased risk of injury.
-Inherent in the sport of sailing is the risk of permanent, catastrophic injury or death by drowning, trauma, hypothermia or other causes.
+Inherent in the Sport of sailing is the risk of permanent, catastrophic injury or death by drowning, trauma, hypothermia or other causes.

 19.2.
 The regatta organizers (organizing authority, race committee, protest committee, technical committee, host club, sponsors, or any other participating organization or official) will not be responsible for damage to any boat or other property or the injury to any competitor, including death, sustained as a result of participation in these events.